TrueWallet/docs/docs/private-key-storage.md

 ## Why should I use it?

 When from the definition it is called custodial, but no one has access to it.
 TrueWallet provides Account Abstraction, which means that you always have [Social Recovery](/sdk/modules/social-recovery) and you can restore access to the wallet or change the wallet owner anytime.
+No it's time to [start use it](/sdk/initialization#jwt)